mtongnz/ESP8266_ArtNetNode_DMX/README.md

 Firmware update is supported by web upload.
 Simply goto the devices IP in a browser and upload the new firmware at the bottom of the main config page.
 This is much easier than using a serial upload method - especially if the device is in an awkward to get to spot.

 ##FIRST RUN
 On the first run, power on unit and wait for the artNetNode_XXXX WiFi to appear on your laptop/phone...
 Connect to the network within 1 minute.
-Point your browser to 192.168.4.1 and enter the settings desired.
+Point your browser to 2.0.0.1 and enter the settings desired.
 Click save and reset button and it should now connect to your WiFi.

 ##CHANGE SETTINGS LATER
 If the device connects to your WiFi successfully, simply head to it's IP in your browser and do as above.
 Note that you can change ArtNet settings and they will take effect without a reset.
 If the node fails to connect to your WiFi, it will start a hot spot after the preset time.
+You can also use stand alone mode if you wish to send artnet to the device directly (without an AP).

 ##GENERAL USE
 Once you have the device connecting correctly and the ArtNet settings done, try sending some data from your console.
 I reccommend sending directly to each device (rather than using ArtNet broadcast) as this will reduce network load.
 If you have heaps of devices (40+) connected to the same ArtNet Sub & Uni, then it's probably better to use broadcast - but I don't see why anyone would do this.